Rules of the DiscoverEU contest

 14. Reporting back on the trip

-The European Commission would like to hear back from the selected applicants and will encourage these young travellers to share their experiences and adventures.
+The European Commission would like to hear back from the selected applicants and will encourage the young DiscoverEU travellers to share their experiences and adventures.
 Once selected, the selected applicants will become DiscoverEU Ambassadors of the initiative.
 They are invited to report back on their travel experiences, for example through social media like Instagram, Facebook, and Twitter or by providing a presentation at their school or at their local community.
-A Facebook Group has been set up and selected applicants are welcome to join it.
+The applicants are welcome to join the #DiscoverEU Official Facebook Group.
 Young travellers will also need to report back in a survey sent out by the contractor of the European Commission after their travelling period.

 The European Commission and its contractor shall not be held liable for any damage caused or sustained by any of the selected applicants in the contest, including any damage caused to or by third parties as a consequence of or during the implementation of the subsidised activities.